✔️Article reviewed by Dr. Whittenburg, director, on Jan 2nd, 2023. View our editorial quality process.

 At-home Vet Visit | $240-$375 | $320-$650 | $420-$800 |

-As you can see, the price ranges in the table above are pretty wide.
-This is because euthanasia and cremation costs will often vary based on your dog’s weight.
 Since you already know your dog’s weight approximately, let’s review the costs of euthanasia based on your dog’s weight.

-Costs to Euthanize A Dog – Based On Your Dog’s Weight
+Euthanasia Costs Based On Your Dog’s Weight

-The Humane Society of the United States (or various other locations) is typically the cheapest way to put your dog down with low-cost euthanasia services.
-The costs usually range from $75 to $190, depending on your pet’s weight.
+The Humane Society is typically the cheapest way to put your dog down with costs rangin from $75 to $190, depending on your pet’s weight.
+The table below shows an estimate of the costs to euthanize your dog at the Humane Society, based on your dog’s weight:

-Your Dog’s Weight | Euthanasia Only (owner takes pet back) | Euthanasia and Group Cremation (no ashes returned) | Euthanasia and Individual Cremation (ashes returned) |
+Your Dog’s Weight | Euthanasia Only | Euthanasia and Group Cremation | Euthanasia and Individual Cremation |

 up to 10 pounds | $50-$70 | $75-$130 | $110-$180 |